 Production and switch to a different environment with ease.

-Do note that the environment is to be filled with JSON format.
+Do note that the environment is to be filled in JSON format.

 To reference any environment variable, simply press

 Control/Cmd + Space on your keyboard.